chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 - Perform the following steps on all frontend and backend nodes:

-  - SSH into frontend node and execute the command, `chef-automate status`.
+  - SSH into the frontend node and execute the command, `chef-automate status`.
-  - SSH into backend node and execute the command, `hab svc status`.
+  - SSH into the backend node and execute the command, `hab svc status`.

 ### Issue: Cached Artifact not found in Offline Mode